fhunleth/embedded-elixir/content/post/2017-05-04-firmware-update.md

 # Whats New?
 The v0.4.0 release of `nerves_firmware_http` and `nerves_firmware` contain several bug fixes and improvements for the network update process.

 One of the big improvements with this version is that we can now stream the firmware bundle to the inactive firmware slot in chunks while its coming across the network.
 This saves space and resources instead of writing it to a temporary file, or storing it in large chunks in memory.
-This means stable support for devices with more limited resources like Raspberry Pi Zero and LinkIt Smart.
+This means stable support for devices with more limited resources like the Lego EV3 and LinkIt Smart.
+It also means slightly faster upgrades.

 # What about Nerves Reactor?
 Nerves Reactor and Bootloader are still on their way, and this update to network based firmware updates is a step towards their release.
-Nerves Reactor will give you extremely fast iteration in the development of your Elixir code and priv dir files, but doesn't directly handle changes to the Nerves system config, they are handled by firmware upgrades.
+Nerves Reactor will give you fast iteration in the development of your Elixir code and priv dir files, but it won't directly handle changes to the Nerves system configuration such as programs in `/usr/bin`.
+Those are handled by firmware upgrades.